 A manually created list by the user is now visible in the excel custom Lists.
 The delete can be clicked to delete the manually made list.

 The list can be created either horizontally or vertically.

 Example #2 – Create List in Different Sheet

 Lists can also be created on a different sheet.

 Step 1 – Enter the details in the new sheet.

 Step 2 – Go to the new list.
 Click on Add then, click on Arrow.

 Step 3 – Custom List in excel gets populated.
 Select newly entered details.
 Dollar and semicolon sign automatically gets created.
 There is no need to create these signs manually.

-Step 5 – Go to another sheet.
-Type first name from entry list and drag cell from the first entry.
+Step 5 – Go to another sheet, type first name from the entry list, and drag cell from the first entry.

-You can see this list in another sheet.
+You can see this list on another sheet.